About Scheduled backup of Windows Server Backup

 3. It will pop out the Backup Schedule Wizard window.
 From there, click on the “Next” button to continue.

-4. At the Select Backup Configuration screen, select “Full Server Backup” to backup all data on the server or “Custom” to specify certain files that need backing up.
+4. At the Select Backup Configuration screen, select “Full server” to backup all data on the server or “Custom” to specify certain files that need backing up.

 6. Then check the “Back up to a shared network folder” option and click “Next” in the Specify destination type screen.